Create a Website Account - Manage notification subscriptions, save form progress and more.

 The vendor is required to apply for a Special Event Food Truck License.
 Property owners, residents and/or organizations giving permission to or requesting the presence of motorized food vendors should ensure that the food vehicle is parked legally (not on the sidewalk or elsewhere within the street) and not obstructing the flow of vehicle or pedestrian traffic.
 Service windows must face the sidewalk.

-If you don't have a food truck and are operating with just a tent or stand, you would only need to obtain a health inspection, and a fire inspection if you are using a propane tank for the event you are selling food.
+If you don't have a food truck and are operating with just a temporary tent or stand, you would only need to obtain a health inspection, and a fire inspection if you are using a propane tank for the event you are selling food.
 Please be aware that you would only be able to set up a tent or stand for the duration of the event.
 The City does not permit you to have your tent or stand in perpetuity.

 The number is 732-669-3605 and for further information, please check out our page dedicated to Senior Transporation Services.